smartoptics/sosnmp/docs/source/docs/api-reference.rst

-   The SNMP context information necessary for this mapping procedure to operate is supplied through the :py:class:`~pysnmp.hlapi.CommunityData` object.
+   The SNMP context information necessary for this mapping procedure to operate is supplied through the :py:class:`~pysnmp.hlapi.asyncio.CommunityData` object.

 .. toctree::
    :maxdepth: 2

-.. autoclass:: pysnmp.hlapi.ContextData
+.. autoclass:: pysnmp.hlapi.asyncio.ContextData

 .. _mib-services: